Subsonic flows with a contact discontinuity in a two-dimensional finitely long curved nozzle: Abstract

 \section{Abstract}

-This paper concerns the structural stability of subsonic flows with a contact discontinuity in a two-dimensional finitely long slightly curved nozzle.
-We establish the existence and uniqueness of subsonic flows with a contact discontinuity by prescribing the entropy function, the Bernoulli quantity and the horizontal mass flux distribution at the entrance and the flow angle at the exit.
-The problem can be formulated as a free boundary problem for the hyperbolic-elliptic coupled system.
-To deal with the free boundary value problem, the Lagrangian transformation is employed to straighten the contact discontinuity.
-The Euler system is reduced to a nonlinear second-order equation for the stream function.
-Inspired by \cite{CXZ22}, we use the implicit function theorem to locate the contact discontinuity.
-We also need to develop an iteration scheme to solve a nonlinear elliptic boundary value problem with nonlinear boundary conditions in a weighted H\"{o}lder space.
+In this paper, we establish the existence and uniqueness of subsonic flows with a contact discontinuity in a two-dimensional finitely long slightly curved nozzle by prescribing the entropy, the Bernoulli's quantity and the horizontal mass flux distribution at the entrance and the flow angle at the exit.
+The problem is formulated as a nonlinear boundary value problem for a hyperbolic-elliptic mixed system with a free boundary.
+The Lagrangian transformation is employed to straighten the contact discontinuity and the Euler system is reduced to a second-order nonlinear elliptic equation for the stream function.
+One of the key points in the analysis is to solve the associated linearized elliptic boundary value problem with mixed boundary conditions in a weighted H\"{o}lder space.
+Another one is to employ the implicit function theorem to locate the contact discontinuity.